saphal/Coursera_Capstone/README.md

 <h2>Project Motivation</h2>
-This is Coursera Caption project.The goal of this project is to find the ideal location to build new cinema in USA.We found this by asking few question listed below.
+This is the Coursera Caption project.
+The goal of this project is to find the ideal location to build a new cinema in the USA.
+We found this by asking a few questions listed below.

-1.Footfall of the location ?
+<h4>1.Footfall of the location ?</h4>

-2. Customer purchase behaviour ?
+<h4>2.
+Customer purchase behaviour ?</h4>

 <h2>Tools Used and Data</h2>